BePeace/finally/planning/PLAN.md

 - **Watch prices stream** — prices flash green (uptick) or red (downtick) with subtle CSS animations that fade
 - **View sparkline mini-charts** — price action beside each ticker in the watchlist, accumulated on the frontend from the SSE stream since page load (sparklines fill in progressively)
-- **Click a ticker** to see a larger detailed chart in the main chart area
+- **Click a ticker** to see a larger detailed chart in the main chart area, populated from SSE price history accumulated since page load
 - **Buy and sell shares** — market orders only, instant fill at current price, no fees, no confirmation dialog
 - **Monitor their portfolio** — a heatmap (treemap) showing positions sized by weight and colored by P&L, plus a P&L chart tracking total portfolio value over time
 - **View a positions table** — ticker, quantity, average cost, current price, unrealized P&L, % change